Polo4496/ESILV_Linux_Git_Python/TD/TD4.md

 touch test_from_remote_instance.txt
 exit
 ```
-3. Use the scp command to :<br>
+3. Use the scp command to :
-— Send your file test_to_remote_instance.txt to the home folder of your remote instance<br>
+- Send your file test_to_remote_instance.txt to the home folder of your remote instance
-— Get the file test_from_remote_instance.txt to your current local directory
+- Get the file test_from_remote_instance.txt to your current local directory
 ```
 scp test_to_remote_instance.txt plejamtel@34.155.100.18:~
 scp plejamtel@34.155.100.18:~/test_from_remote_instance.txt ~/lgp-instance
 ```
-4. Create two scripts :<br>
+4. Create two scripts :
-— scp_to_remote_instance.sh and scp_from_remote_instance.sh to respectively send and get data with your remote instance<br>
+- scp_to_remote_instance.sh and scp_from_remote_instance.sh to respectively send and get data with your remote instance
-— Since you would like to send or receive any file (not just the test file), your scripts should use the path of the file to send / receive as an argument
+- Since you would like to send or receive any file (not just the test file), your scripts should use the path of the file to send / receive as an argument
 ```
 vim scp_to_remote_instance.sh
 scp $1 plejamtel@34.155.100.18:~